baloise/design-system/.changeset/tough-dogs-tie.md

 '@baloise/design-system-output-target-angular': minor
 ---

-provide component events as a stream
+In Angular, component events can be accessed through an RxJS stream.